 - If your property is insured but you failed to file a timely claim for insurance reimbursement, you can’t deduct the loss as a casualty.

-1. First, determine the adjusted basis in the property before the casualty, which is generally what it cost.
+- First, determine the adjusted basis in the property before the casualty, which is generally what it cost.
 See IRS Publication 551, Basis of Assets.

 - Then determine the decrease in fair market value (FMV) of the property as a result of the casualty.
 FMV is the price for which you could sell your property to a willing buyer.
-The difference between what the property was worth before the casualty and it’s FMV after the casualty is your “casualty loss”.
+The difference between the value of the property before the casualty and it’s FMV after the casualty is your “casualty loss”.

 Some of the casualty loss rules for business or income property are different than the rules for property held for personal use.
-For information on how to calculate and claim a disaster loss, see Publication 547, Casualties, Disasters, and Thefts, Form 4684 Casualties and Thefts, and Publication 584, Casualty, Disaster, and Theft Loss Workbook (Personal-Use Property).
+For information on how to calculate and claim a disaster loss, see Publication 547, Casualties, Disasters, and Thefts and Publication 584, Casualty, Disaster, and Theft Loss Workbook (Personal-Use Property).

 Most of the time a transcript of your tax return will satisfy most requests.
 The transcript is free.

-The IRS will waive fees and expedite the request for taxpayers in a federally declared disaster area.
+Exact copies - disaster victims: The IRS will waive fees and expedite the request for taxpayers in a federally declared disaster area.
 For an exact copy with attachments (including Form W-2) complete IRS 4506 Request for Copy of Tax Return.
 If you are not in a federally declared disaster area, the fee is $50 for each return and may take as long as 75 business days to receive.
 Consider requesting a transcript instead.
-On jointly filed tax returns, either spouse may request a copy or only one signature is required.
+On jointly filed tax returns, either spouse may request a copy or only one signature is